junxit/us-congress-bills-119/metadata.md

 - 2025-03-11 — Introduced in House
 - 2025-03-11 — Introduced in House
 - 2025-03-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-03-25 — Committee Consideration and Mark-up Session Held
+- 2025-03-25 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 21.
+- 2025-06-03 — Placed on the Union Calendar, Calendar No. 100.
+- 2025-06-03 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-131.
+- 2025-06-03 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-131.